TMorville/tmorville.github.io/_finprojects/coin-game.md

 ![png]({{ site.url }}{{ site.baseurl }}/assets/images/SimpleCoinGame_8_0.png)

 We're still not getting much smarter.
-Well, lets try to average the 100 different trajectories and see what that looks like.
+Looks like half on the trajectories are increasing, while the other half is dereasing, but its quite difficult to tell.
+Lets try to average the 100 different trajectories and see what that looks like.

 ```python